bitplane/example-python-project/README.md

 I'm using VS Code because it works everywhere and supports all the things that I need.
 I commit my config to source control so anyone can open the project dir and start hacking with a working debugger and the tests auto-detected.
+This is a nice new paradigm where the IDE settings don't belong to the user, they belong to the project, so it's appropriate to put them in source control.

-The config also provides recommendations for extensions.
+The config also provides recommendations for extensions, which you'll be prompted to install when you open the project for the first time.

 ### Package layout

-Under the `example_project` dir there's a `pyproject.toml` that defines the project and its dependencies.
+Under the `example_package` dir there's a `pyproject.toml` that defines the package and its dependencies.
 Then there's `src` and `test` dirs that contain the code and tests.

 The layout is as-per the pypi packaging guidelines.
-When referencing stuff in the code I tend to use the full `package.module` names because otherwise imports tend to break in weird ways in different environments.
+When referencing stuff in the code I tend to use the full `package.module` names because otherwise imports tend to break in weird ways in different environments, and it means I can reference stuff in parent directories without ripping my hair out.

 ### Testing